CLEANit/heatenginegym/README.md

 ## To run:

-- Set GA and network hyper-parameters in lines 13-18 genetic.py
+- Set GA and network hyper-parameters in lines 13-18 of genetic.py

-- Set game in line 19 to one listed in Environments.
+- Set game in line 19 of genetic.py to one listed in Environments.

 ```bash
 python genetic.py